Twisting by the Pool

 "Twisting by the Pool" is a song by British rock band Dire Straits that appears on ExtendedancEPlay.
-It was released as a single in 1983, peaking at No. 1 in New Zealand, No. 14 on the UK Singles Chart and at No. 12 on the US Billboard Rock Top Tracks chart.
+It was released as a single in 1983, peaking at No. 1 in New Zealand, No. 14 on the UK Singles Chart and No. 12 on the US Billboard Rock Top Tracks chart.
+A remix of the song appeared on the band's 1988 greatest hits album Money for Nothing.

 Composition

-According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is set in the time signature of common time, with a tempo of 182 beats per minute.
+The song is set in the time signature of common time, with a tempo of 182 beats per minute.
 It is composed in the key of A major with Knopfler's vocal range spanning from A_{2} to E_{4}.
 The song has a basic sequence of A–D–E as its chord progression.

 Critical reception

 William Ruhlmann of AllMusic retrospectively praised the song, calling it "the closest thing to exuberant rock & roll this seemingly humorless band had ever attempted."

 Live performances

 The song was performed live as early as 1979 and is featured on the Live at the Rainbow concert recorded in London in December 1979, released in 2024 as part of the Dire Straits Live 1978–1992 box set.